1Birdo/GoFlood/README.md

 A high-performance command and control (C2) server written in Go, featuring TLS encryption, rate limiting, attack queuing, and multi-user management with privilege levels.

 `
-U Cannot use putty to connect to the CNC, The *Best* method atm is to use either  Openssl with the generated / Created Certificates.
+U Cannot use putty to connect to the CNC, The 'Best' method atm is to use either  Openssl with the generated / Created Certificates.
 `

 # This is the old Demo video for it, Visual have change